ZJWei2002/AMS530-Projects/Project5/Project 5 -- Zijun Wei.md

 Observations:
 - The diagonal sub-boxes with alpha = beta are empty, creating an obvious staircase pattern of empty squares across the domain.
 - Densities increase as we move away from the diagonal, consistent with n(alpha, beta) being proportional to |alpha − beta|.
-- The color bar range (up to about 10^34) shows that there are rare, extremely high-energy outliers, but they are statistically few and visually hard to distinguish because most particles lie at the dark-purple, low-energy end of the colormap.
+- Using the complete energy range, the color bar extends to about 10^34, again dominated by a few extreme-energy particles.
+- Most particles remain in the dark-purple range, but regions farther from the empty diagonal have slightly brighter hues, reflecting their higher typical interaction energies.

 #### Case 3: Per-Particle Energy